DanielWeisshoff/SimpleLexer/README.md

 - single characters like:   + - * / ( ) \n . , : ;
 - comparisons like <= != ==
 - converts spaces to tabs

+You can find more info on how to use this in the Main.java